thisismyrobot/chromeline/README.md

+# chromeline

-# Live stream line in on a Pi to a Chromecast
+Live stream line in on a Pi to a Chromecast.

 ## Setup on Pi

-Need GStreamer and icecast2 and pulseaudio

-    sudo apt-get install pulseaudio gstreamer1.0-tools icecast2 gstreamer1.0-pulseaudio
+First:

+    ./install_prerequisites.sh

 Then hook up some magic:

     gconftool-2 -t string --set /system/gstreamer/0.10/default/audiosrc pulsesrc

-Need to know your input sound card name for the config:

-    pactl list
+Allow scripts to execute:

+    chmod 755 push_to_icecast.sh

-## Icecast configuration
+### Icecast configuration

 Edit /etc/icecast2/icecast.xml